|

 Concerns about Ayurvedic medicine?

-- Ayurvedic medications have the potential to be toxic.
+- Some Ayurvedic medications have the potential to be toxic.

 studied in either Western or Indian research.
 In the